Daredevil (Marvel Comics character): 1960s

-Wally Wood introduced Daredevil's standard red costume in issue #7.
-John Romita Sr. became the new artist in May 1966, just prior to his long tenure on The Amazing Spider-Man.
-Daredevil embarks on a series of adventures involving such villains as the Owl and the Purple Man.
+As originally conceived, Daredevil relied only on his heightened senses; however, in issue #5, the first drawn by Wally Wood, his radar sense was introduced.
+Wood then introduced Daredevil's standard red costume in issue #7.
+John Romita Sr. briefly became the new artist in May 1966, just prior to his long tenure on The Amazing Spider-Man, soon replaced by Gene Colan, who stayed as artist until the early 1970s.
 In issue #16 (May 1966), Daredevil meets Spider-Man, who will eventually become one of Daredevil's closest friends.
 When Daredevil's secret identity becomes endangered, Matt adopts a third identity as his twin brother Mike Murdock, whose carefree, wisecracking personality more closely resembles the Daredevil guise than the stern, studious, and emotionally-withdrawn Matt Murdock.
 This third identity was dropped in issues #41–42; Daredevil fakes Mike Murdock's death and claims he had trained a replacement Daredevil.
-The series' 31-issue run by writer-editor Stan Lee and penciller Gene Colan (beginning with issue #20) includes Daredevil #47, in which Murdock defends a blind Vietnam veteran against a frameup; Lee has cited it as one of his favorite stories.
+The series' 31-issue run by writer-editor Stan Lee and penciller Gene Colan (beginning with issue #20) includes Daredevil #47, in which Murdock defends a blind Vietnam veteran against a frame-up; Lee has cited it as one of his favorite stories.
 Colan argues that he was the first to introduce film noir influences to the series.

-Matt discloses his secret identity to his girlfriend Karen Page in a story published in 1969.
+Matt's secret identity is accidentally disclosed to his girlfriend Karen Page in a story published in 1969.
 However, the revelation proves too much for her, and she breaks off the relationship and moves to Hollywood to become an actress.